 Internships

 Kundiman has a robust internship program with positions in Communications, Development, Grants, Operations, and Programs.
-Fall/Spring interns work an 8-month term from September–April, and Summer interns works 4-month term from May–August, with possibility for renewal.
+Fall/Spring interns work an 8-month term from September–April, and Summer interns typically work from May–August, with possibility for renewal.

 IMG_0667-1 2.jpg